Siddyboy/jamcam/setup.md

 sudo apt-get update
 sudo apt-get install ssmtp mailutils
 ```
 * When it’s finished you should be able to check they have installed OK by typing the following commands in turn.
-The first one just reports the version of ssmtp you have installed.
-Not sure about mailutils TODO(SCJK) add verification:
+They report information about the packages installed.
 ```
-ssmtp -V
+dpkg -s ssmtp
-man mailutils
+dpkg -s mailutils
 ```
 * Next we have to edit the ```ssmtp.conf``` configuration file to tell it our email details.
 We have to have a gmail account that the Raspberry Pi can send emails to which will relay them to us.
 Ask Daddy what the email address is for that account.
 * Enter: